Lyle, Lyle, Crocodile (soundtrack): Release

 On September 21, 2022, Shawn Mendes revealed the track list of the original soundtrack, which features 15 tracks.
 The incorporated songs of the film include Elton John's "Crocodile Rock", Stevie Wonder's "Sir Duke", Pete Rodriguez's "I Like It Like That", while also including original tracks written by Pasek, Paul, Shawn Mendes and an array of writers.
-An original song written and performed by Mendes, titled "Heartbeat" was released as the album's first single on September 23, 2022.
+An original song written and performed by Mendes, titled "Heartbeat" was released as the album's promotional single on September 23, 2022.
 The soundtrack was released on September 30, by Island Records.